-To learn more about how to help clients get the best nutrition for their goals, check out ISSA’s Sports Nutrition course.
+To learn more about how to help clients get the best nutrition for their goals, check out ISSA’s Nutritionist course.
 Enroll today and help your active clients better understand how many carbs, fats, and protein they need, as well as the guidelines for their intake of water, vitamins, and minerals.

 ISSA's Nutritionist course is the most comprehensive approach to unlocking the secrets behind why clients eat the way they do, and the systematic approach to drive lifestyle change.
 You can be the ultimate authority others turn to as the one-stop-shop for fitness and nutrition needs.